Lead CI: Prof. Vinayak Dixit

-Supported by the ARC Linkage Infrastructure Equipment and Facility (LIEF) 2013 grant, the TRAvel Choice Simulation LABoratory, or TRACSLab, is a world-first in transportation visualisation.
-This laboratory allows researchers to study travel choice and inter-dependent behavioural characteristics by incorporating group interactions.
+Established from our ARC Linkage Infrastructure Equipment and Facility (LIEF) 2013 grant, the TRAvel Choice Simulation LABoratory, (TRACSLab) is a world-first in multi-modal, multi-user transportation visualisation platform.
+The facility allows researchers to study travel choice and interdependent behavioural characteristics by observation of group interactions.

 The future of TRACSLab

 The TRACSLab team consists of leading researchers at rCITI and the iCinema Centre at UNSW whose expertise ranges from the use of stated choice experiments, travel network modelling and experimental economics in conducting travel behaviour research as well as simulation and visualisation.